-Passport was a huge part of the SUV resurgence in the 1990s and it has returned to bring some much-needed utility back to the midsize SUV segment.
-The 2019 Honda Passport could be dubbed the Pilot that likes to play in the dirt.
-Although both SUVs pack a 3.5-liter V-6 engine capable of 280 horsepower and 262 lb-ft of torque, the all-new Passport’s dimensions are more favorable when it comes to off-road fun.
+Passport was a huge part of the SUV resurgence in the 1990s and last year’s return brought some much-needed utility back to the midsize SUV segment.
+The 2020 Honda Passport could be dubbed the Pilot that likes to play in the dirt.
+Although both SUVs pack a 3.5-liter V-6 engine capable of 280 horsepower* and 262 lb-ft of torque*, Passport’s dimensions are more favorable when it comes to off-road fun.
 Its shorter length gives it a better approach angle while its higher ground clearance enhances departure and breakover angles.

 Additionally, Passport’s AWD system is paired with Intelligent Traction Management for extra grip at the push of a button.
 Thanks to the Drive-by-Wire throttle, this technology puts four different driving modes at your fingertips, including Normal, Sand, Mud, and Snow, depending on the terrain.
 On the “Snow” setting, Intelligent Traction Management will actually start your Passport in second gear and send more power to the rear axle, similar to a rear locking differential.